 How does the gallbladder relate to IBS?

-There hasn’t been a strongly proven link that gallbladder issues are more common in individuals with IBS, however, there could be a link to developing IBS or worsening IBS symptoms afterwards.
+There hasn’t been a strongly proven link that gallbladder issues are more common in individuals with IBS, however, there could be a link to developing IBS or worsening IBS symptoms afterward.
 Current theories center around the unpredictable, and corrosive nature of bile to the digestive system.
-This includes the potential of developing worsening IBS symptoms, or symptoms that mimic IBS, without any previous history with the condition.
+This includes the potential of developing worsening IBS symptoms or symptoms that mimic IBS, without any previous history with the condition.
 Medications are on the market to treat newly developed symptoms that mock IBS, but this isn’t necessarily the case for individuals with true IBS that worsens post-procedure.

 Without an organ to store excess bile, these acids are now released to the rest of the body to cause chaos.
 Since IBS can occasionally develop after intestinal trauma, such as dysentery, pregnancy, or surgeries, it doesn’t seem to be a far stretch to include gallbladder removal procedures into that list.

 One specific study looked at the overall quality of life changes after gallbladder removal.
 Although no mention of history of IBS was mentioned in the participants, the results indicated that even in previously healthy controls, many gastrointestinal issues arose or were worsened post-procedure, including bloating, bowel urgency, flatus, nausea, regurgitation, heartburn, and abdominal pain, among others.
 Non-gastrointestinal related issues seemed to improve for the study population, such as sexual life, physical strength, leisure activity abilities, and relationships.
 However, if gastrointestinal issues seemed to suffer after gallbladder removal for those without IBS, it would seem logical that this trend would remain the same, if not stronger, for those already experiencing or prone to these issues beforehand.3